-642LAB offers a year-round constellation of focused courses, workshops, and mentorships designed to support photographers and visual artists at all stages of their development.
+642LAB offers a year-round constellation of foundation courses, advanced seminars, and individual mentorships designed to support photographers and visual artists at all stages of their development.

 All 642LAB programs integrate personal 1:1 live online interaction, supported by structured archived materials and asynchronous learning resources.
 The program is organized as a progressive learning ecosystem — supporting artists from technical foundations through practice sustainability and long-form project creation.